-In 2005, the curator of the 1st European center of contemporary art, Marie-Laure Jousset, offered him the opportunity to organize in the French Cultural Center of Milan his first big monographic exhibition which he baptized with irony « MUSEORA-ÏTO ».
-His original vision of the brands pushed him to the front of the international scene very early with an impressive catalog of customers which includes Adidas, the group AIR, Thierry Mugler, Toyota, Biotherm, Levi’s, Davidoff, Nike, Danone, Kenzo, LG electronics, Guerlain, Ballantine’s, L’Oréal Professionnal, Sagem, Habitat and Christofle …
+In 2005, the curator of the 1st European Center of Contemporary Art, Marie-Laure Jousset, offered him the opportunity to organize in the French Cultural Center of Milan his first big monographic exhibition which he baptized with irony “Museoraïto”.
+His unusual vision of brands pushed him to the front of the international scene very early with an impressive catalog of customers including Adidas, Citroën, Thierry Mugler, Toyota, Biotherm, Levi’s, Davidoff, Nike, Danone, Kenzo, LG electronics, Guerlain, Ballantine’s, L’Oréal Professional, Sagem, and Habitat.

 In 2011, Ora ïto is decorated “Chevalier des Arts et des Lettres” by Frederic Mitterand, French Minister of Culture and Communication.

 Today his name has become a real brand of design.
 Among his projects, we remember in particular the “Cab” nightclub in Paris, the French Nike Showroom (2003), the European flagship store of Toyota on the Champs-Élysées (2007), the Air de la Chaponne, a futuristic highway stop (2012), the Lancaster flagship store in Paris (2012), the Hotel Odyssey (2012), the Nano pop-up restaurant (2013), Le Madeleine building lobby (2013) and the latest concepts for French and European Pathé cinemas (2014).